gitpan/App-ZofCMS/README.md

 all the keys from ZofCMS template.
 In the `templates` directory you will find `index.tmpl` and `404.tmpl`

-__Before we proceed any further__ I advise you to read documentation for [App::ZofCMS::Config](https://metacpan.org/pod/App::ZofCMS::Config) and [App::ZofCMS::Template](https://metacpan.org/pod/App::ZofCMS::Template) as I am not going to explain what each key means; it is explained in aforementioned documentation in detail.
+__Before we proceed any further__ I advise you to read documeantation for [App::ZofCMS::Config](https://metacpan.org/pod/App::ZofCMS::Config) and [App::ZofCMS::Template](https://metacpan.org/pod/App::ZofCMS::Template) as I am not going to explain what each key means; it is explained in aforemeantioned documeantation in detail.

 ## FIRST PAGE